Harvey Weinstein Pleads Not Guilty To Rape Charges

 "Mr. Weinstein did not invent the casting couch in Hollywood," he said, adding "bad behavior is not on trial in this case."

-But Manhattan DA Cyrus Vance said in a statement that Weinstein is now "another step closer to accountability for the crimes of violence with which he is now charged."
+But Manhattan District Attorney Cyrus Vance said in a statement that Weinstein is now "another step closer to accountability for the crimes of violence with which he is now charged."

-Vance added, "the defendant's recent assault on the integrity of the survivors and the legal process is predictable."
+Vance added, "The defendant's recent assault on the integrity of the survivors and the legal process is predictable."

 On Tuesday, Brafman indicated Weinstein is ready to proceed with a robust defense.